 This course satisfies an elective requirement in the Master of Public Administration, Certificate in Economic Development and Growth and Certificate in Finance programs.
 It is also an approved elective in PennDesign’s Certificate in Urban Development.

-Leading Nonprofits is designed for those who have a practitioner’s interest in the leadership and management of nonprofit organizations and their intersection with the private sector.
-Leading Nonprofits takes the student through the process of starting a nonprofit to managing and leading non-profits through key decisions and stages of development.
-Leading Nonprofits also facilitates the learning of essential tools to conduct in-depth analysis of a non profit's effectiveness and utilization of best practices.
-Students will develop a unique framework for understanding the role and function of the Social Sector comprised of Nonprofits, Social Enterprise, Public and Private Collaborations and Partnerships.
-Students will also develop practical tools to apply this understanding to strategic management, leadership, and public policy decisions, and will learn new competencies within this emerging field.
+Leading Nonprofits is designed for those who have a practitioner’s interest in the development, leadership, and management of nonprofit organizations and their intersection with the private sector and government to create social change.
+The course brings the student through the process of starting a nonprofit and then leading an organization through key decisions and stages of development.
+Leading Nonprofits provides students with essential strategies and tools to conduct in-depth analysis of a non-profit’s effectiveness, financial sustainability, and policy change.
+The class will also address contemporary challenges related to organizational ethics, accountability, emerging legal frameworks, public policy, and politics.

 This course satisfies a core requirement in the Certificate in Nonprofit Administration.
 It is also an approved elective in PennDesign’s Certificate in Urban Development.